kinsaurralde/ws_281x-lights/docs/README.md

 Currently only the webapp server has tests.

-A coverage report in HTML format is available at `src/webapp/htmlcov/index.html`
+A coverage report in HTML format is available at `src/webapp/htmlcov/index.html` after a test with coverage is run.

 ## Tools